How to Build a PPC Offering at Your Digital Marketing Agency

 Advice from our Agency Clients

-It’s better to hear it can be better to hear it straight from the horse’s mouth.
-We asked some of our Agency partners— digital marketing outfits who leverage WordStream Advisor for Agencies as the foundational component of their PPC offering— how they got started and what advice they would give to fledgling agencies.
+It’s better to hear it straight from the horse’s mouth.
+We asked some of our Agency partners—digital marketing outfits who leverage WordStream Advisor for Agencies as the foundational component of their PPC offering—how they got started and what advice they would give to fledgling agencies.

 Jimmy Hendricks, CEO